ibm-cloud-docs/vmwaresolutions/archiref/solution/design_overview.md

 The offerings in this solution portfolio include VMware vSphere® products within an automatically deployed and configured cluster: VMware vSphere ESXi™, VMware vCenter Server® Appliance with an embedded Platform Services Controller (PSC), VMware NSX-T™, and optionally, VMware vSAN™.

-The architecture consists of a single cloud region and it allows you to extend into more cloud regions that are located in another geography and in another {{site.data.keyword.cloud_notm}} pod within the same data center.
+The architecture consists of a single cloud region.
+You can extend into more cloud regions that are located in another geography and in another {{site.data.keyword.cloud_notm}} pod within the same data center.
 A region is defined as a unique vCenter Server instance.
 This design also allows for automated expansion and contraction of virtual capacity within a vCenter Server instance.

 ![Solution components of {{site.data.keyword.vmwaresolutions_short}}](../../images/vcsv4radiagrams-ra-full.svg "The solution comprises physical infrastructure, virtual infrastructure, infrastructure management, and common services."){: caption="Figure 1.
 Solution components of {{site.data.keyword.vmwaresolutions_short}}" caption-side="bottom"}